SchoolOfCode/bc17-w8d1-workshop-react-flashcards-v2-team-rocket-1/PLAN.md

 - Move to seperate components ✅
 - Test that all component display properly in the browser before continuing. ✅
 - Create individual Flashcard components and hard code some "flashCards" data in the App component to begin with.
- - create const obj arr flashCardData with card data of question and answer
+  - create const obj arr flashCardData with card data of question and answer ✅
- - return an question h?, and answer h?
+  - return a question h?, and answer h?
   - create flashcard component
   - .map flashCardData into Flashcard component with perams/props of flashCard and index
   - pass as props the object dot notated as flashCard.question and flashCard.answer to get from flashCardData
 - pass props to create different repeatable flashcards

 # Step 2

+- Flashcard state

+# Step 3

 - Once those components are done, then move on to create a Form component.

-# Step 3
+# Step 4

-- TODO: STATE STEPS GO HERE
+- Form state